MaximilianKlein92/London-Crime/README.md

 ## Project Overview

-Thiss project provides a comprehensive analysis of crime patterns across London's 669 wards over a 24-month period (November 2023 - October 2025).
+This project provides a comprehensive analysis of crime patterns across London's 669 wards over a 24-month period (November 2023 - October 2025).
 By analyzing over 1.8 million crime incidents, we uncover spatial and temporal trends to support data-driven decision-making for public safety.

 ### Objectives